James Deering: Vizcaya

 On the estate's western acreage, across present day South Miami Avenue, were the produce gardens and grazing fields.
 A village compound was designed and built to the west, also.
 These endeavors were done with the intent of making Vizcaya primarily self-sufficient, modeled on European estates to compensate for the limited commodities and services of early 1920s Miami.
 The village buildings housed the property's staff quarters, auto garages, equipment sheds, workshops, and barns for the domesticated animals.

 Deering spent winters there beginning on Christmas Day 1916 when the residence was sufficiently complete and he arrived aboard his new yacht Nepenthe.
-He immediately engaged in the Miami regatta season having had entered earlier from Paris by letter his 44-foot (13.4 m) powerboat Psyche in all events for which the boat qualified in the January 1917 regatta.
+He immediately engaged in the Miami regatta season having entered earlier from Paris by letter his 44-foot (13.4 m) powerboat Psyche in all events for which the boat qualified in the January 1917 regatta.
 Among James Deering's closest friends were painter Gari Melchers and his wife Corinne.
 Through his brother Charles, also a patron of the arts and collector, he had friendships with the painters John Singer Sargent and Anders Zorn.
 Sargent visited Vizcaya in March 1917 and produced a series of watercolors of the estate, as well as portrait of James.
 After the extensive gardens were completed in 1923, Deering's health began to weaken.
 Nonetheless, he traveled and entertained guests, including the silent film stars Lillian Gish and Marion Davies.
 Deering was described in his later years as "a reticent man with impeccably proper manners, leavened by a sense of humor."
 He was not unlike a "Jay Gatsby" figure of the "Roaring Twenties" era.
 In 1923, he opened the gardens to the public on Sundays, and Deering reportedly watched the visitors from his balcony, curious about who came, but not wanting to be recognized for his hospitality.
 In this period's personal letters, he expressed the hope that his nieces and nephews would enjoy coming to Vizcaya, so tennis courts, a bowling alley, a billiard room, and a swimming pool were part of the estate to encourage their visits.